sleemCode/django-api-demo/README.md

 `docker-compose run app sh -c "python manage.py makemigrations core"` => updating db better to mention core as above to be more spefici into which app the models as been created within

+To manipulate imgaes, will need to intall pillow dependency

 once postgres is installed and runing, on the UI, navigate to admin
 make sure admin is working